reivaxy/e-nableHandWearMonitor/README.md

 ## "Admin" page

-It's actually a page where some dangerous feature are available: reset the full device (configuration and data files), erase all data files, create test data files...
+It's actually a page where some "dangerous" features are available: reset the full device (configuration and data files), erase all data files, create test data files...

 There is also some information on the SPIFFS memory usage, and more will be added if needed.